USA Shooting: Facility

 USA Shooting is headquartered at the U.S. Olympic & Paralympic Training Center (OPTC) in Colorado Springs, Colorado.
 The Olympic and Paralympic Shooting Center was built in 1985 and is used for elite and resident athletes training, competitions, national championships, coaching seminars, camps, committee meetings, and local clubs.
 Approximately 25 resident and Olympic athletes train at the OTC during the year.

 The Shooting Center is the largest indoor shooting facility in the Western Hemisphere and the third largest in the world.
 Three separate ranges provide 29 firing points from 50 meters and 73 firing points from 10 meters for training and competitions.
 It also houses the administration offices, a gunsmith room and locker rooms for resident and visiting athletes.

 In addition to the indoor ranges at the OTC, the outdoor ranges at the International Shooting Park are also used by U.S. Shooting Team members.
 Construction began in 1985 on 102 acre of land leased to the United States Olympic Committee on the edge of the U.S. Army's Fort Carson.
 Four superimposed international-style skeet and bunker trap fields, shade shelters and a clubhouse have been completed.

 Operations

 The sport of shooting now involves 15 events in which the U.S. has the opportunity to win Olympic medals.
 It is a sport enjoyed by men and women of various ages.
-The 2004 National Team comprised athletes ranging in age from 15-50.
+The 2004 National Team comprised athletes ranging in age from 15 to 50.
 There have been over 100 Olympic medals won by the U.S. since its inception.
 Out of the top-10 American Olympic medalists of all time, three are shooters, and the sport is ranked third in total U.S. medals won-behind track and field and swimming.